Hope that some have found these posts informative. I am listing them below:

 You also need to know how to pronounce their name properly:

-The only other commonly know word starting with Ts is Tsunami, which is of Japanese origin.
-There had not been major tsunamis for many years until December 26, 2004 which led to the deaths of approximately 230,000 persons, over half from Indonesia but with significant numbers from Sri Lanka, Thailand and India as well.
+The only other commonly known word starting with Ts is Tsunami, which is of Japanese origin.
+There had not been major tsunamis for many years until the one on December 26, 2004 which led to the deaths of approximately 230,000 persons, over half from Indonesia but with significant numbers from Sri Lanka, Thailand and India as well.
 Some fatalities were thousands of miles away in East Africa.

 These details are well known.
 There is a good example of black humour of Sri Lankan origin relating to Mr T. Sunami of Indonesia.
 It is presumably untrue, but like elsewhere one is prepared to believe the worst when disaster strikes.
 This is from one of the original sources: